simonseo/Front-End-WebDev/DAY-48-0826 AngularJS/README.md

 renders UI, including HTML and CSS.
 Uses ng-directives to extend HTML. -> leads to new standard "web component".
 Includes {{expression}}.
 Includes filter.
 Template

 ####Directives
-try to write "data-" in the front.
+try to write "data-" in the front if you use it as attributes.
+You can also use directives in the form of element tags.

 1. DOM manipulation
 	- ngShow - shows stuff if condition evaluates to true